ABC’s ‘Bachelor’ 2017 Spoilers For Episode 3: Nick Viall Faces Upset Bachelorettes And Corinne Olympios’ Antics Continue

 Corinne Olympios is stirring up a lot of drama, and Reality Steve’s teasers do note that she’ll be sticking around for a while.
 Which woman confronts Nick about these racy antics, and can he convince her that it’s all innocent fun?
 ABC’s The Bachelor 2017 spoilers hint that there is plenty of drama on the way and fans will be curious to see how things come together as Season 21 continues.

-[Featured image by Matt Sayles/Invision for Just Jared/AP Images]
+[Featured Image by Matt Sayles/Invision for Just Jared/AP Images]